When you visit Perugia, Italy—the city where she was born well over a century ago—the vibrant spirit of Luisa Spagnoli still leaves an imprint today.

 - Her signature fashion brand, Luisa Spagnoli, sold in boutiques and specialty shops around the world.

-The made-for-Italian-TV film, Luisa Spagnoli, recounts the rags to riches true story of this remarkable woman.
+The made-for-Italian-TV film, Luisa Spagnoli, recounts the rags-to-riches true story of this remarkable woman who became known as the Queen of Chocolate.
 At the turn of the 20th century, when most women neither had the opportunity nor moxie to launch a business, she broke the mold with her abundant creativity, courage, and perseverance.

 Adapted from a book chapter, the trailblazer’s life story as told in this two-part miniseries, is also an engaging tale of passion and romance.